GPM Spacecraft and Instruments

 The foundation of the GPM mission is the Core Observatory satellite provided by NASA and JAXA.
 Data collected from the Core satellite serves as a reference standard that will unify precipitation measurements from research and operational satellites launched by a consortium of GPM partners in the United States, Japan, France, India, and Europe.
 The GPM constellation of satellites can observe precipitation over the entire globe every 2-3 hours.
 The Core satellite will measure rain and snow using two science instruments: the GPM Microwave Imager (GMI) and the Dual-frequency Precipitation Radar (DPR).
 The GMI captures precipitation intensities and horizontal patterns, while the DPR provides insights into the three dimensional structure of precipitating particles.
 Together these two instruments provide a database of measurements against which other partner satellites’ microwave observations can be meaningfully compared and combined to make a global precipitation dataset.

-The Core Observatory satellite will fly at an altitude of 253 miles (407 kilometers) in a non-Sun-synchronous orbit that covers the Earth from 65°S to 65°N — from about the Antarctic Circle to the Arctic Circle.
-The GPM Core Observatory is being developed and tested at NASA Goddard Space Flight Center.
-Once complete, a Japanese H-IIA rocket will carry the GPM Core Observatory into orbit from Tanegashima Island, Japan in 2014.
+The Core Observatory satellite flies at an altitude of 253 miles (407 kilometers) in a non-Sun-synchronous orbit that covers the Earth from 65°S to 65°N — from about the Antarctic Circle to the Arctic Circle.
+The GPM Core Observatory was developed and tested at NASA Goddard Space Flight Center.
+Once completed, it was then shipped to Japan, and a Japanese H-IIA rocket carried the GPM Core Observatory into orbit from Tanegashima Island, Japan, on February 27th, 2014.

 A test technician completes the final electrical integration of the GMI.

 GPM Microwave Imager (GMI)